azzeddineCH/GIS-Desktop-web-app/README.md

 ### `npm install (important❗️️️❗️❗️)`
-run this command on the terminal to install dependencies "npm install" if electron installation error occured use: sudo npm install electron --save-dev --save-exact --unsafe-perm=true --allow-root install node-sass using: sudo npm install -f node-sass
+run this command on the terminal to install dependencies "npm install" if electron installation error occured use: sudo npm install electron --save-dev --save-exact --unsafe-perm=true --allow-root install node-sass using: sudo npm install --save --unsafe-perm node-sass

 ## Learn More